noglitchyo/php-gitlab-cli/README.md

 You will need your Gitlab URL and an **access token**.

-- Copy the file *config/services/parameters.yml.dist* to parameters.yml and adjust with your settings.
+- Copy the file *.env.dist* to .env and adjust with your settings.

 - `composer install`

 - `php bin/console`

+You should be up and running.

 ## Available commands